mohammadmehdisharife/TermX/README.md

 - `mv` Move or rename files and directories.
 - `cat` Display the contents of a file.
 (Implemented)
 - `touch` Create a new empty file or update the file's modification time.
 (Implemented)
 - `echo` Display text or variables on the command line.
+(Implemented)
 - `ps` Display running processes.

 #### Submit a pull request to contribute to the development.